 The Role of Society in Accommodating Autistic Needs

-Society plays a crucial role in accommodating autistic needs by:
+Society plays a crucial role in accommodating autistic people with needs by:

 • Promoting autism acceptance